-9.3 Contributions to Radiocommunication Study Group studies
+10.3 Contributions to Radiocommunication Study Group studies

-9.3.1 For meetings of all Study Groups and their subordinate groups (Working Parties, Task Groups, etc.), the following deadlines apply for the submission of contributions:
+10.3.1 For meetings of all Study Groups, the Coordination Committee for Vocabulary and their subordinate groups (Working Parties, Task Groups, etc.), the following deadlines apply for the submission of contributions:

 – where translation is required, contributions should be received at least three months prior to the meeting, and will be made available not later than four weeks before the meeting.
 For later contributions, no commitment can be made by the Secretariat to ensure the document will be available at the opening of the meeting in all the required languages;

 – otherwise, for documents not requiring translation, the membership is encouraged to submit contributions (including Revisions, Addenda and Corrigenda to contributions) in order for them to be received 12 calendar days prior to the start of the meeting; and, in any case, contributions shall be received not later than seven calendar days (1600 hours UTC) prior to the start of the meeting to be made available for the opening of the meeting.
 The deadline applies only to contributions from the membership.
 The secretariat shall post contributions as received on a webpage established for this purpose within one working day, and post within three working days the official versions on the website once reformatted.
-Administrations should submit their contributions using the template published by ITU-R.
+All Members should submit their contributions using the template published by ITU-R.

 The secretariat cannot accept submissions later than the aforementioned deadline.
 Documents not available at the opening of a meeting cannot be discussed at the meeting.

+10.3.2 Contributions shall be provided to the Director electronically, with some exceptions for developing countries unable to do so.
+The Director may return a document that does not comply with the guidelines, for it to be brought into line.

+10.3.3 Contributions should be sent to the Chairman and Vice-Chairmen, if any, of the group concerned as well as to the Chairman and Vice-Chairmen of the Study Group.

+10.3.4 Each contribution should clearly indicate the Question, Resolution or topic and the group (e.g. Study Group, Task Group, Working Party) for which it is intended, and be accompanied by the details of a contact person as may be needed to clarify the contribution.

+10.3.5 Contributions should be limited in length (if possible, less than ten pages) and be prepared using standard word-processing software, without using any auto-formatting facility; modifications to existing text should be indicated by means of revision marks (using “Track Changes”).

-9.3.2 Following the meetings of Task Groups or Working Parties, the Chairmen of the groups concerned shall prepare a report for their future meetings giving information regarding progress made and work in progress.
+10.3.6 Following the meetings of Task Groups or Working Parties, the Chairmen of the groups concerned shall prepare a report for their future meetings giving information regarding progress made and work in progress.
 These Reports should be prepared within one month of the end of the meeting concerned.
 In addition, annexes to a Chairman’s Report, which contain draft texts for which further study is needed, should be issued by BR within two weeks of the end of the meeting.